digitalyoshixi/phla11/content/First Argument for Non-Cognitivism.md

 Example:
 "It is morally wrong to kill, but I don't care".
 Hitmen may believe in morality, but they genuinely not care.
 (See [[Amoralism]])
 # Counterargument 2
-Disprove premise 2 - No claims re connected with a motivational state:
+Disprove premise 2 - No claims are connected with a motivational state:
+-
+# Counterargument 3
+Disprove premise 1 - When you express a moral judgement, it is necessarily connected with a motivational state:
+Counterexample:
+- [[Etiquette]].
+You can say this is rude in one culture, but I don't hold that motivation.
+You make sincere judgements about what is right or wrong, but you don't feel any responsibility to live up to those standards of other cultures.